-Over the past months, we have learned to live with fake news, which have been largely limited to articles on fake news sites.
+Over the past years, we have learned to live with fake news, which has been largely limited to articles on fake news sites.

-“Fake news” aren’t really a big problem.
+“Fake news”isn’t really a big problem.
 Statements can be fact-checked, authors can be questioned as to whether they ever made this or that statement.
 Audio statements (interviews) and images are used as proof that a specific news item is false or “fake”.

-But what if that audio and video used to disproof a statement is in itself fake?
+But what if that audio and video used to disproof a statement are in itself fake?

 Let’s start with audio